-- The below example shows the raise statement, which was used to report the different messages at the current time stamp.
+- The below example demonstrates the usage of the raise statement to report various messages at the current timestamp.

 Raise error using raise exception.

-- The below example shows that raise the error using raise exception in PostgreSQL.
+- The below example shows that raise the error using the raise exception in PostgreSQL.

 - We have added more detailed information by adding an exception.

 DO $$ DECLARE personal_email varchar(100) := '[email protected]'; BEGIN -- First check the user email id is correct as well as duplicate or not. -- If user email id is duplicate then report mail as duplicate.
 RAISE EXCEPTION 'Enter email is duplicate: %', personal_email USING HINT = 'Check email and enter correct email ID of user'; END $$;